CAR T-Cell Therapy

 Yescarta is indicated for the treatment of adult patients with relapsed or refractory DLBCL and primary mediastinal large B-cell lymphoma (PMBCL), after two or more lines of systemic therapy.

 Innovative CAR T-cell therapy represents hope for blood cancer patients who have exhausted all other treatment options, but only if it is accessible.
 In clinical trials, CAR T-cell therapy has shown excellent remission rates in severe forms of blood cancer.
-This is particularly impressive, considering most CAR T-cell clinical trials recruit cancer patients that have not responded to many if not all other available treatments.
+This is particularly impressive, considering most CAR T-cell clinical trials recruit cancer patients who have not responded to many if not all other available treatments.

 However, CAR T-cell therapy requires time — it takes some weeks in the lab to administer the treatment working with the patient’s extracted blood cells — and it is expensive.